Big Brother (franchise): American format

-Before the sixteenth US season, HouseGuests competed in a Have/Have-Not challenge similar to the shopping tasks on Big Brother UK and other international editions.
+Before the sixteenth American season, HouseGuests competed in a Have/Have-Not challenge similar to the shopping tasks on Big Brother UK and other international editions.
 The winners become Haves and enjoy a full pantry of food, while Have-Nots, will be left with a staple diet of "slop" (fortified oatmeal), sleep in designated uncomfortable beds and take cold showers.
 In later seasons, the Haves & Have-Nots are determined either by the HoH themself or by the results of the HoH Competition.

 When only two contestants remain, a jury formed of the most recently evicted HouseGuests (generally seven or nine) votes which of the two finalists wins the grand prize.
-Beginning in the fourth (2003) US season, jury members were sequestered off-site so that they would not be privy to the day-to-day goings-on in the house.
+Beginning in the fourth (2003) American season, jury members were sequestered off-site so that they would not be privy to the day-to-day goings-on in the house.
 (Celebrity Big Brother US does not sequester its jury members—all evicted celebrity HouseGuests vote on the winner.).
 The final Head of Household competition is split into three parts; the winners of the first two rounds compete in the third and final round.
 Once only two HouseGuests remain, the members of the jury cast their votes for who should win the series.

-In addition, US and Canadian Big Brother do not air a live launch show, as is customary in international editions—by the time the network show and live online feeds begin airing, it is not uncommon for at least one HouseGuest to already have been evicted.
-Also, the North American editions currently air only three times a week, compared with daily or six days a week for the recently cancelled UK franchise.
+In addition, American and Canadian Big Brother do not air a live launch show, as is customary in international editions—by the time the network show and live online feeds begin airing, it is not uncommon for at least one HouseGuest to already have been evicted.
+Also, the North American editions currently air only three times a week, compared with daily or six days a week for the recently rebooted British franchise.
 As a result, the TV episodes focus primarily on the main events regarding the gameplay and house politics versus the day-to-day goings-on in the house; to see the latter, watching the live feeds is necessary.

 In 2013, English-speaking Canada introduced its own version of the show on the cable channel Slice; the series moved to Global TV for its third (2015) season.
-The show followed the US format, but with more elaborate twists and greater viewer participation in the game.
+The show followed the American format but with more elaborate twists and greater viewer participation in the game.
 Secret tasks were introduced, usually presented by the show's mascot, "Marsha the Moose"; also, as in most global franchises, Big Brother was a distinct character who interacted with the HouseGuests.
-The French Canadian version mostly followed the US/Anglophone Canadian format, but the public could evict a housemate on some occasions and decided the winner.
+The French Canadian version mostly followed the American/Anglophone Canadian format, but the public could evict a housemate on some occasions and decided the winner.